 That s horrible that nothing has worked for you, I would be totally exhausted and beside myself after 20 years and no solution!
 Have you had any advice as to why nothing has helped you?
 Yes imvtaking turmeric capsules 3 times a day.
 I still have my days where I just can't get my head around being diagnosed with this, during my flare up I remember thinking if i was continuously in this much pain I could not live with it.
 Oh well life hey!!

-There are a gazillion diet books making spurious claims to cure autoimmune diseases - the important thing is just finding out what works for you, not what is supposed to work according to someone else's experience or opinion.
+There are a gazillion diet books that claim to cure diseases but find out what works for you, not what is supposed to work according to someone else.

 Google The Roadback foundation